PřF:M7230 Galois Theory - Course Information

 - Teaching methods

-- Lectures: theoretical explanation with applications to concrete examples.
+- Lectures: theoretical explanation with applications in concrete examples.

 - Assessment methods